labplus-cn/mpython-docs/docs/en/library/pythonStd/sys.rst

 .. data:: implementation

-    Objects that contain information about the current Python implementation。对于MicroPython，It has the following attributes：
+    Objects that contain information about the current Python implementation.
+For MicroPython，it has the following attributes：

     * *name* - string "micropython"
     * *version* - Tuple (primary, secondary, micro), e.g. (1, 7, 0)